I

 4. A programme of internationally recognised methodology short course teaching delivered to researchers, practitioners and policy makers.

-While child and adolescent health is the core focus of DECIPHer, the programme generates guidance and innovation with broad applicability to intervention in other populations and settings.
-Current and future areas of research within this programme include development of guidance for adapting complex interventions to new contexts and methods for public involvement and case studies of methodological innovation in implementation science, systems science and the use of routine data.
+Recent, current and future areas of research within this programme include development of guidance for adapting complex interventions to new contexts and methods for public involvement and case studies of methodological innovation in implementation science, systems science and the use of routine data.
+Our recent guidance on adapting interventions to new contexts is being widely used internationally, including in the IMPACT study, which is using the guidance to adapt interventions from the US to improve quality of life people with dementia and their carers in Peru.

 DECIPHer-adopted projects in Methodological Innovation in Public Health Intervention Science: